 I won’t go into more details, but natto has amazing nutrients that help with not only your digestive system, bones, heart but your immune system as well.
 It’s also rich in vitamin C, iron, zinc, selenium and copper.

-What are you waiting for, go check out how to prepare here.
+What are you waiting for?
+Check out my video on how to prepare it and why you should eat natto beans?
 And if you don’t like it, invite your friends over.
 I promise, you will get a good laugh out of it!